ArnoSaxena/chococraft/readme.txt

-This is the official version of Torojimas Chococraft v2.9.1 for usage with minecraft 1.6.1.
-Chococraft has been originally created by EddieV and is now refactored and officially maintained by Torojima.
+This is the official version of Torojimas Chococraft v3.0.1 for usage with minecraft 1.6.4.
+Chococraft has been originally created by EddieV and is now refactored and officially maintained by Torojima and Micdoodle.

 This mod adds a mob called Chocobo to the game.
 This includes different coloured mob types with different attributes in their grown-up and juvenile form.